uwgraphics/VEP2-Scripts/README.md

 ## The tools...

+1. `dircheck.py` - a tool for checking a directory against the metadata. also allows checking ZIP files.
+Good for seeing that a directory is complete and doesn't have extra files.
+2. `ngram.py` - a simple tool for counting words and writing out CSVs of the top N. This is mainly written as an example of how easy it is to load a corpus of SimpleText files.
-1. EEBO_BIB - convert from the EEBO bib I found on the web as XML to a more useful CSV file.
-While the source of this file is unofficial, it seems a lot more complete than anything else I've seen
+3. EEBO_BIB - convert from the EEBO bib I found on the web as XML to a more useful CSV file.
+While the source of this file is unofficial, it seems a lot more complete than anything else I've seen.
-2. TCP_GIT - an aborted attempt to list what the Oxford GitHub repos contain.
-3. File list check - a quick tool for assessing what is in a directory

 ## GENERAL NOTES

 The source Data files generally go into the "Data Directory".
-Since I am not sure about licensing, I will not include them in the repo, but the README should say where I got them from, and this file should explain why.
+Since I am not sure about licensing, I will not include them in the repo.

+## Notes on Specific Tools

-## EEBO_BIB
+### EEBO_BIB

 Getting information about EEBO is a bit of a pain.